anaganisk/vovz-visakhapatnam/README.md

-# VOVZ FS2020 (Visakhapatnam Airport, India Micorosft Flight Simulator 2020 Scenery)
+# VOVZ FS2020 (Visakhapatnam Airport, India Micorosft Flight Simulator 2020 enhancements)

 This repo is the project file for Airport Design editor used to enhance VOVZ.